TMCSF ESTABLISHED 1998

 The discussion of human rights has faced strong criticism, particularly in regions associated with popular movements.
 Challenges that are related to realising human rights include inadequate political processes and fragile establishments.
 States may see human rights law as being opportunities to disparage others or to obfuscate rights challenges in their own territories.

 Put your life jacket on and then help others with theirs!
 You may be empathetic.
 However, you are not the other person and could be reluctant to speak for the individual, denying the inherent right to choose between available options.
+It is possible to diminish your discomfort within nurturing environments.
+Our commitment lies in providing individualised mediation, counselling, and creative assistance.
+We aim to empower you to realise your full potential and effectively manage your rights and obligations across all facets of your life, from your home to your work environment.

 In Closing